-- Administer and implement the policies of Generations Chrsitian Education.
+- To administer and implement the policies of and procedures of the School and where relevant Generations Christian Education.

-- Maintain appropriate documentation for the performance, evaluation and management of all students in your class.
+- To maintain appropriate documentation for the performance, evaluation and management of all students in your classes.

 - To continue professional development, maintaining a portfolio of training undertaken.

-- To promote the welfare of children and to support the school in safeguarding children though relevant policies and procedures.
+- To promote the welfare of students and to support the school in safeguarding students through relevant policies and procedures.

-- To ensure trips are safe, educational and fun, liaising with the Principal as appropriate.
+- To ensure out-of-school trips are safe, educational and fun, liaising with the Principal (or delegate) as appropriate.

-- To ensure all children and staff are safe and secure, informing the Principal of any issues.
+- To help ensure all students and staff are safe and secure, informing the Principal of any issues.

-- To recognise health and safety is a responsibility of every employee, to take reasonable care of self and others and to comply with the Schools Health and Safety policy, laws of Hong Kong and any school-specific procedures / rules that apply to this role.
+- To recognise that health and safety is a responsibility of every employee, to take reasonable care of self and others, and to comply with the School’s Health and Safety policies and procedures, and laws of Hong Kong, and any school-specific procedures/rules that apply to this role.